chin-rcip/collections-model/docs/tm/current/02-introduction.md

 For the purposes of this model, an actor encompasses any individual or group who took part in the creation of or is related to artefacts collected by museums.
 This includes creators (artists, artisans, manufacturers, groups of artists, etc.) as well as other important actors such as owners, patrons, persons depicted, etc. (please note that although all such profiles will be accounted for, only data that is compliant with privacy and legal legislation as well as the data provider’s wishes will be published).

-CHIN has elected to develop Actors first as it is a smaller ensemble to modelise and because relationships are likely to be amongst the most complex parts of the final model so that tackling these first will give a good overview of the challenges to come.
+CHIN has elected to develop a semantic model for Actors first as it is a smaller ensemble of data to model and also because the social relationships are likely to be amongst the most semantically complex parts of the final model.
+In addressing these first, CHIN will build experience and gain a good overview of the challenges to come.

-Because this Actors Facet will be a small but determining aspect of the Collections model in general, it has been developed accordingly and the choice of an ontology has been reliant on three key factors that take the whole model into consideration:
+Because this Actors Facet will be a small but determining aspect of the Collections model (which will also include an Objects facet) in general, it has been developed accordingly and the choice of an ontology has been reliant on three key factors that take the whole model into consideration:

 1. Adoption by the heritage semantic community in order to foster interoperability;
 2. Richness and sustainability of the ontology;